Dzionek95/AcademyExercises/README.md

 # TicTacToeGame

-This is project was created to practise OOP, Server-Socket, TestNG, Git, Maven skills.
+**This is project was created to practise OOP, Server-Socket, TestNG, Git, Maven skills.**
-What is more some part of this project was inherited from Miłosz
+ What is more some part of project is inherited after swap of code with Miłosz

 ## How to run ?
 - compile: mvn clean install